jolocom/jolocom-lib/docs/ssoSetUp.rst

 Single Sign On (SSO) with Jolocom
 =================================

-This section shows how to implement a single sign on with the jolocom-lib.
+This section shows how to implement a single sign on with the Jolocom library.
-This can be relevant for services, dapp developer etc.
+This can be relevant for services, dApp developers, etc.